Monte Carlo Tree Search: The Game-Changing Algorithm behind DeepMind’s AlphaGo

 Each node of a game tree represents a particular state in a game.
 On performing a move, one makes a transition from a node to its children.
 The nomenclature is very similar to decision trees wherein the terminal nodes are called leaf nodes.

 For example, in the above tree, each move is equivalent to putting a cross at different positions.
-This branches into various other states where a zero is put at each position to generate new states.
-This process goes on until the leaf node is reached where the win-loss result becomes clear.
+This branches into various other states, where we place a zero at each position to generate new states.
+We continue this process until we reach the leaf node, where the win-loss result becomes clear.

 Tree Search Algorithms